-To operate the inFlow device, the Activator is held at the patient's lower pubic area near the urethral opening and its "on" button is depressed.
+To operate the inFlow Device, the Activator is held at the patient's remote control lower pubic area near the urethral opening and its "on" button is depressed.
 This magnetically activates the device pump, which drains the bladder at a normal flow rate.
-When the button is released, the
+When the button is released, the device valve is automatically engaged, stopping urine flow.

-Prior to initial insertion, determine the appropriate device size by using the inFlow Sizing Device to measure the patient's urethral length.
-See inFlow Sizing Device Physician Instructions.
+Prior to initial insertion, determine the appropriate device size by using the inFlow Measuring Device to determine the patient's urethral length.
+See inFlow Measuring Device Physician Instructions.

-Insertion of the inFlow device is conducted in an ambulatory procedure similar to that for indwelling or intermittent catheters.
+Insertion of the inFlow Device is conducted in an ambulatory procedure similar to that for indwelling or intermittent catheters.
 The inFlow Device is inserted into the urethra until its outer silicone tab touches the edge of the meatus, preventing proximal migration.
-By depressing the Introducer, the Device's flexible silicone fins expand in a "flower petal" configuration within the bladder at the bladder neck, preventing migration out of the bladder.
+By depressing the Introducer, the device's flexible silicone fins expand in a "flower petal" configuration within the bladder at the bladder neck, preventing migration out of the bladder.

 To urinate, the patient places the Activator against her lower pubic area.
-The Activator's operating button is depressed and held to open the Device valve and turn on the pump, which actively draws urine out of the bladder at a flow rate similar to that of normal urination.
+The Activator's operating button is depressed and held to open the device valve and turn on the pump, which actively draws urine out of the bladder at a flow rate similar to that of normal urination.
 When urination is complete, the patient releases the button but continues to hold the Activator in place for approximately 3 seconds until it beeps and its LED turns from green to red.
-This signals that pumping has ceased and the valve has closed, restoring continence until the next desired voided time
+This signals that pumping has ceased and the valve has closed, restoring continence until the next desired void.